Wise Up (Amy Grant song): Background

 The lead single from Unguarded was "Find a Way", a song that not only went No. 1 on the Christian music chart, but also gave Grant her first-ever hit on pop radio (making it the first Contemporary Christian music song to chart on pop radio as well).
 "Wise Up" and the single that came before it, "Everywhere I Go", capitalized on Grant's newfound mainstream success and were released to both Christian and mainstream pop radio.

 Grant had previewed the song on the 1984 "Straight Ahead Tour" while the song was still being developed.
 Its album version was substantially different.
 During the 1988-89 Lead Me On Tour, Grant performed an updated rendition of "Wise Up" as a regular part of her set list.
 Since then, the artist has frequently included the song with an updated arrangement in her concerts, including a deep bass version on the "Heart in Motion Tour" and an acoustic rendering with a vintage slide guitar on the "House of Love Tour."
 The song was also given a "Big Beats" dance remix, which featured, among other things, additional sound effects and Grant repeating the phrase "Pack 'em up, move 'em out".

 Chart performance

-"Wise Up" performed very well on Christian radio, landing the No. 2 spot on the Christian music charts in the U.S. On mainstream radio, "Wise Up" didn't rise as high as "Find a Way", but performed slightly better than the previous single, "Everywhere I Go".
+"Wise Up" performed very well on Christian radio, landing the No. 2 spot on the Christian music charts in the U.S. On mainstream radio, "Wise Up" didn't rise as high as "Find a Way" but did well in some markets.
 The single peaked at No. 66 on The Billboard Hot 100 and No. 34 on the Adult Contemporary chart.
+The previous single, "Everywhere I Go," became the follow-up at mainstream radio and would only reach No. 28 on Adult Contemporary in early 1986 without appearing on the Hot 100.